How To Tell If A Betta Bubble Nest Has Fertilized Eggs

 The reason why it’s difficult to tell if eggs are fertilized or not is that they look the same when first laid.

-Unfertilized betta eggs are small white dots no bigger than a grain of salt, however, they will usually be left to sink to the bottom of the tank, or they will be eaten by either the male or female betta.
+Unfertilized betta eggs are small white dots no bigger than a grain of salt.
+Unfertilized eggs aren’t usually placed in the bubble nest.
+Instead, they are left to sink to the bottom of the tank or eaten by the male or female betta.

 Picture of unfertilized betta fish eggs.